10 Pieces of Knowledge Only the Top 0.01% of Buyers Use

 Run a Captain's Route Check

-Inlet behavior, tide windows, and every bridge clearance for your intended vessel.
-Confirm controlling depths at mean low water.
+Have your captain check inlet conditions, tide windows, and every bridge clearance for your intended vessel.
+Confirm water depth at low tide.

 05

 Use sonar.
-Depth varies within the same canal system based on sediment and dredging history.
-Seller representations are not verification.
+Depth varies within the same canal system based on sediment buildup and dredging history.
+What the seller says is not verification.

 06

-Turning basin, beam clearance, pile spacing, and a fendering plan suited to your vessel.
-Linear footage alone does not confirm the dock works for your boat.
+Turning room, width clearance, piling spacing, and a bumper plan suited to your vessel.
+Dock length alone does not mean the dock works for your boat.

 07

-Identify mitigation work to execute post-closing and build it into your hold-period budget before the offer.
+Identify wind-protection work to complete after closing and build it into your budget before the offer.

 08